Council Member Brian Goodell

 Brian set 15 World and American records and won 19 US National and NCAA titles.
 He was inducted into the International Swimming Hall of Fame, the UCLA Athletics Hall of Fame, the Orange County Sports Hall of Fame and the Saddleback Valley Unified School District Hall of Fame, and he was awarded the nation’s highest civilian honor, the United States Congressional Gold Medal by President Jimmy Carter as a member of the 1980 United States Olympic Team that boycotted the Moscow Olympics in response to the Soviet Union’s invasion of Afghanistan.

-Brian and his wife, Vicki (also a Mission Viejo H.S. graduate), have been married for 35 years and own The Gold Medal Group Inc., a real estate sales and development company that is affiliated with Berkshire Hathaway Home Services, based in Mission Viejo.
+Brian and his wife, Vicki (also a Mission Viejo H.S. graduate), have been married for 37 years and own The Gold Medal Group Inc., a real estate sales and development company that is affiliated with Berkshire Hathaway Home Services California Properties.

 Current Membership Information

-Mayor Goodell is the City’s representative for the League of California Cities (LOCC), the California Joint Powers Insurance Authority (CJPIA), and the Southern Orange County Watershed Management Area Executive Committee.
-He also chairs the City's Standing Economic Development Committee, and the Olympic Sports Promotion Ad Hoc Committee.
+Council Member Goodell is the City’s representative to Orange County Transportation Authority, the California Joint Powers Insurance Authority (CJPIA), the Orange County Council of Governments, and the Southern Orange County Watershed Management Area Executive Committee.
+He also chairs the city’s Standing Economic Development Committee and the Olympic Sports Promotion Ad Hoc Committee.
 He is the alternate for the Transportation Corridor Agencies Board of Directors.

 Previously Held Positions